|Position||Name||Phone||Office Hour |

 In constrast, the following scenarios would not constitute cheating:

-If you are unsure whether an activity would constitute cheating, ask a professor.
+If you are unsure whether an activity would constitute cheating, ask the professor.

-Students requiring accommodation on exams or assignments due to disabilities must speak with a professor at the start of the term (and at least one week before the assignment due date or exam in question) to work out appropriate arrangements.
-Such arrangements require documentation from the Disability Services Office (DSO).
-Students with disabilities who believe that they may need accommodations in this class should contact the DSO (Daniels Hall, (508) 831-5235) to initiate the necessary paperwork.
+Students requiring accommodation on exams or assignments due to disabilities must speak with the professor at the start of the term (and at least two weeks before the assignment due date or exam in question) to work out appropriate arrangements.

 This page maintained by Kathi Fisler